oracle/truffleruby/doc/user/compatibility.md

 ## Java Interoperability With the Native Configuration

 Java interoperability works in the native configuration but requires more setup.
-First, only classes loaded in the image can be accessed.
+By default, only some array classes are available in the image for Java interoperability.
-You can add more classes by compiling a native executable including TruffleRuby.
+You can add more classes by compiling a native image including TruffleRuby.
 See [here](https://www.graalvm.org/reference-manual/embed-languages/#build-native-images-from-polyglot-applications) for more details.

 ## Spec Completeness